Henrik-Xu/English/Travel/Going_shoping.md

 * Do you have a clearance section/rack?
 * Do you carry any name brands?
 * What name brands do you carry?
-* Do you carry “Canadian Goose”?
+* Do you carry “Canada Goose”?
 ## Discussion Questions
 1. Do you like to go shopping while you’re traveling?
 2. Do you prefer to shop at department stores or boutiques?